codedsultan/fastapi-starter/README.md

-Here is a **clean, simple, ready-to-ship README.md** for your current FastAPI starter app + Docker + GitHub Actions workflow.

-It is written to be copy-paste ready and works perfectly with your current folder structure & pipeline.

----

 # 📘 FastAPI Starter App (Docker + GitHub Actions CI/CD)

 This is a minimal FastAPI application packaged with Docker and automatically built/published using GitHub Actions.